 She nodded again, more shallowly because she could feel the magic of the vow restricting her.
 In the eyes of the spell, Damien must not know enough for her to communicate with him freely.
 And whatever that skull had done, this vow was based around compulsion, not the threat of punishment.
 ‘I wonder how strong the compulsion is, how far I can push it?’
 She hesitated before attempting to tell Damien everything, however.
 Partially because she worried the Red Guard might somehow learn of her unfaithfulness—she had no idea how that artifact worked, after all—and partially because she was simply too fatigued to make the effort.
 “I’m sorry.
 I’m really unable to talk about it.
 If you want details, Professor Lacer knows most of it, though not about the order of no name or our longer-running surveillance of Tanya.
 You might be able to get more information if you pester him.”

 “Are you…are we safe?”

 Damien did as she asked, and she tucked it into her pocket with the others, trying to remember if there was anything else waiting to cause problems.
-She could think of nothing, though with her current state she wasn’t entirely reassured by that.
+She could think of nothing, though in her current state she wasn’t entirely reassured by that.

 “Did Newton die because of us?”
 Damien asked, visibly bracing himself for the answer.
 “Because we brought him in to watch Tanya?”